ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 ## Note.

-**The changes will only be saved if the rule is confirmed using "CONFIRM RULE" button**.
+**Changes you make to a rule will only be saved if you click the Confirm Rule button**.
 In any other case, the changes will not be saved.
 For example, the in the following cases the changes will be lost:
 - Moving on to another candidate rule will get rid of any unsaved changes without any warning.
 - The changes made to an already confirmed rule will be lost if those changes are not saved again using "CONFIRM RULE" button.